guiaamaral/reactnd-readable/README.md

 ## Prerequisites

 The project can be built with npm.
-In case you don't have any installed on your system.
+In case you don't have installed on your system.

 - npm is distributed with Node.js which means that when you download Node.js, you automatically get npm installed on your computer.
 [Download Node.js](https://nodejs.org/en/download/)